Heroines

 14th January 1977 the Death of Anais Nin

-Today we pay tribute to one of the most important female writers of the twentieth century – Anaïs Nin – who died thirty-four years ago on this day.
-Brilliant, beautiful, seductive, promiscuous, flamboyant, provocative, fearless… Anaïs remains a source of inspiration … Continue reading
+Today we pay tribute to Anaïs Nin – one of the most important writers of the twentieth century – who died on this day in 1977.
+Brilliant, beautiful, seductive, promiscuous, flamboyant, provocative, fearless, Anaïs was and remains a source of … Continue reading

 Posted in Heroines | 6 Comments